-While I was thrilled to have the job done so quickly, the cost of it just about knocked me off of my feet.
+One Spring, I decided that I wouldn’t bother and hired a window-washing crew to clean all 35 windows in my home.
+While I was thrilled to have the job done, it was expensive!
 Fortunately, one of the crew was nice enough to give me DIY pointers.
 His advice was so good that I’ve been washing our windows seasonally ever since.

 So, before you decide to skip washing your windows, read these steps.
 This homemade window cleaner and the method described are so effective that you’ll never dread cleaning windows again.

 How to Wash Windows Without Leaving Streaks

 According to my window-cleaning pro, you don’t need a pricey product to clean windows.
 You do, however, need to take a few steps to prepare for the task and watch the weather, so you’re doing it under the right conditions.

 Newspapers used to be a cheap way to get streak-free windows, but they’re not as effective as they used to be due to changes in paper and ink.
 Chamois cloths are synthetic now, too, so they don’t work as well anymore.
 The best equipment to get your windows clean is a bucket, natural sponge, and a squeegee on an extension pole.

 Heat and rapid evaporation lead to streaks when you’re washing windows, so try to schedule this task for an overcast day.
 If you can’t wait that long, at least make sure the sun isn’t shining on your windows when you clean them and that they’re not still warm from the sun.

 Before you start washing windows, use a broom to knock away cobwebs and other debris.
 If your screens are dusty, sweep them with the broom before moving them out of the way, then sweep the exterior window sill, too.
 The less grime surrounding your window, the fewer chances for streaks.